In Praise of: Fair Isle Knitwear

 For 2018, Cordings have teamed with two traditional Scottish knitting mills to create our latest collection of Fair Isle designs.

 THE TRADITIONAL FAIRISLE GEELONG JUMPER

-This year we’ve introduced a new design to the Fairisle collection, with dazzling blue and orange detailing on a beautifully soft cream Geelong background.
-This Retro Fairisle jumper is a contemporary design offering a unique twist on a classic pattern.
+This year we’ve introduced a new design to the Fairisle collection, with dazzling blue and pink detailing on a beautifully soft beige Geelong background.
+This Retro Fairisle Jumper is a contemporary design offering a unique twist on a classic pattern.